Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 * In the About section you read my personal story .
 * In the Work section you find my two projects I worked on during my fullstack development course for Code Institute
 * In the Skills section, you see the progress of my coding languages.
-* In the Contact section: The visiter can contact me through a contact form.
+* In the Contact section: The visitor can contact me through a contact form.

 **Skeleton**